virtual-labs/exp-exception-handling-iiith/experiment/theory.md

-# python-vlab-exp-exceptions
-For the experiments created for teaching the concepts of exception handling
-## Aim
-In this experiment,user will learn the concepts of exception handling

 **About the User:**

 We are going to study Exception Handling in Python from Tanmay's real world scenario.Tanmay is a fashion designer by profession and he loves designing products using human centred approach